stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-This makes for very compact and terse CSS rules, but of course you still do not get strong typing and it will definitely be too much magic for some developers.
+This makes for compact CSS rules, although you still do not get strong typing.
+This will definitely be too much magic for some developers.

-As for Styled System, it includes a single getter function that is available via the `@styled-system/theme-get` package.
-It can be used like so:
+Styled System includes a single getter function that is available in the `@styled-system/theme-get` package.
+You can use it like so:

 ```ts
 import { themeGet } from "@styled-system/theme-get";